Which NMOs and other organizations are implementing this new standard?

 All Tee Ball bats must feature the USA Baseball mark and accompanying text.
 Tee Ball bats that were produced and/or purchased prior to the implementation of the new standard can be certified using an Approved Tee Ball Sticker via the USA Baseball Tee Ball Sticker Program.

 What is the USA Baseball Tee Ball Sticker Program?

 The USA Baseball Tee Ball Sticker Program is an initiative designed to allow for the continued use of tee ball bats that were manufactured prior to the implementation of the new USABat standard.
-This program will allow individuals and families to purchase approved stickers marked with the USA Baseball logo and language which reads: ONLY FOR USE WITH APPROVED TEE BALLS.
-Stickers will be available for purchase online via USABaseballShop.com beginning September 1, 2017.
+Through this program, parents, leagues, and coaches can purchase approved stickers marked with the USA Baseball logo and language which reads: ONLY FOR USE WITH APPROVED TEE BALLS.

 Tee Ball Stickers can be ordered via USABaseballShop.com